yairgil/Docker-Provider/charts/azuremonitor-containers/README.md

 ## Installing the Chart

+> Note: If you want to customize the chart, fork the chart code in https://github.com/microsoft/Docker-Provider/tree/ci_prod/charts/azuremonitor-containers

 > Note: `--name` flag not required in Helm3 since this flag is deprecated

 > Note: use `omsagent.proxy` parameter to set the proxy endpoint if your K8s cluster configured behind the proxy.
 Refer to [configure proxy](#Configuring-Proxy-Endpoint) for more details about  proxy.